 EC 5.040 authorizes the City Manager or the Manager's designee to take administrative action establishing parking area time limitations, including the form of permissible parking, and imposing conditions upon which the streets and other public property may be used for parking.
-Notwithstanding any other administrative action to the contrary, the portions of the streets described below and depicted on the map attached as Exhibit A to this Order shall allow commercial vehicle only parking between the hours of 7:00 p.m. and 6:00 a.m. daily.
+Notwithstanding any other administrative action to the contrary, the portions of the streets described below and depicted on the map attached as Exhibit A to this Order shall allow commercial vehicles only between the hours of 7:00 p.m. and 6:00 a.m., except legal holidays.
+The commercial vehicle only signs will be clearly marked as tow-away zones if the intended use is not met.